Next Day & Postal Service from £7.99

 - Tennis racquets: 55lb – Signum Pro Ultra Power SF 1.33mm string.

-What tension is best for my racquet?
+What String & Tension is best for you?

 What happens if my racquet breaks during re-stringing?

 I want my racquet strung at a very high tension.
 Is this possible?

 My racquet strings are a little slack – can they be tightened?

 What is the turn-round time on getting a racquet strung?